 First Offense DUI cases in Macomb County Courts

-If the evidence in a First Offense Operating While Intoxicated (OWI) case, after careful examination, is strong enough to survive a legal challenge, then the case has to be "worked out."
-Here's an honest overview of how I often work things out in a typical 1st Offense Macomb County case that cannot otherwise be "beaten" or dismissed because of a defect or defects in the evidence:
+If the evidence in a 1st offense Operating While Intoxicated (OWI) case, after careful examination, is strong enough to survive a legal challenge, then the case has to be "worked out."
+Here's an honest overview of how I often work things out in a typical 1st offense DUI case in Macomb County that cannot otherwise be "beaten" or dismissed because of a defect or defects in the evidence:

 Of Course, within this general framework, all kinds of exceptions abound.
 In pretty much every one of these Courts, if the person lives on the other side of the State, or has to move away for a job, or is going to school in another part of the State, none of these Judges is going to stand in the way and screw that up.
 Other factors, like a person’s age, also play a role on how things turn out.
 A person whose first Criminal Contact occurs in their mid 30’s, or later, can be expected to have a less restrictive term of Probation compared to someone in their early or mid-20’s.